alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/inputs_vars/topology_editor_variables_inputs.md

 - Defining reusable informations for inputs,
 - Reducing the number of inputs the deployer need to manage,
-- Allowing the Architect (topology designer ) to specify, using variables, default values for inputs per deployent context
+- Allowing the Architect (topology designer ) to specify, using variables, default values for inputs per deployment context
 - Thus, making the topology usable in different environments without redefining/adapting all inputs. (assumption the number of variables to update/define will be lower than the number of inputs)

 Now, here are